alexjp7/MijdasWeb/README.md

 <h3> Using the Development Environment</h3>

-- Once you have completed the above, you can run `npm run serve` or `npm run dev` which will create a localhost instance on an available port and display the defulat vue page.
+- Once you have completed the above, you can run `npm run serve` or `npm run dev` (note: if you get errors/warnings run `npm run serve --fix`) which will create a localhost instance on an available port and display the default vue page.

 - When running, the prompt will indicate what port is in use.